Altitude acclimatization while trekking in Nepal

 The golden rule of altitude acclimatization is to increase altitude slowly.
-The usual rule of the thumb says that trekkers should not ascend more than 400 meters per day after crossing the 3000-meter mark.
-According to this rule, if trekkers sleep at an altitude of 3,400 meters on Day 1, they should not sleep at an altitude of more than 3,800 meters the next day.
+The usual rule of thumb says that trekkers should not ascend more than 400 meters per day after crossing the 3,000-meter mark.
+We always suggest not to climb each day more than 400m.
+If we climb 3,400m today, then next about climb 3,800m only.
+It will be better and easier for your health.

-Smoking, alcohol, and sedatives must always be avoided while trekking in high altitudes.
+Our suggestion is that not to smoke, don't drink alcohol, and don't use during high altitudes.
 Smoking and sedatives may reduce the flow of oxygen to the brain while alcohol may cause dehydration.

 Garlic soup or Acetazolamide (Diamox)